qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* You can use `edit` to make changes to any typo in a student's information.
+* You can use `edit` to make changes to any mistakes in a student's information.

 ### Showing a student’s assignments: `show`